mikechamberlain/dom-element-watcher/README.md

 # DOMElementWatcher

 A super simple library that watches for changes to the DOM.
-Give it a CSS selector, and it will call you back whenever a matching element becomes available in the DOM.
+Give it one or more CSS selectors, and it will call you back whenever a matching element becomes available.

 Uses a [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) to watch for new elements.

 Tested in Chrome, Firefox, Safari, Edge and IE 9-11.